October 2020 Month In Review

 October Month in Review banner

 Not much to say.
-Another month at home with family in Winnipeg.
+Another month in my hometown with family.
 Enjoyed lots of outdoor activities, from mountain biking to walking through woods in the snow!
 I’m back to British Columbia on the 4th.

 Books Finished